- Free delivery over £40

 What if I need extra information?

 You can contact our healthcare support team by email or telephone for further advice if you need any help understanding your results.

 If your results are low, you have symptoms of low testosterone, and you are aged over 40, you may be eligible for online treatment from The Independent Pharmacy.
 You can see the available low testosterone treatments here.

-If you are aged under 40 and have symptoms, we suggest you speak to your GP to arrange referral to a consultant who will be able to advise you further on treatment options.
+If you are aged under 40 and have symptoms, we suggest you speak to your GP to arrange a referral to a consultant who will be able to advise you further on treatment options.
 We are able to provide you with copies of your results or help with a referral to your GP, if necessary.

 What if my results are normal but I have symptoms?

-We would suggest that you make an appointment with your GP for a further consultation if your testosterone levels are within the normal range and you have symptoms that you believe are low testosterone.
+We would suggest that you make an appointment with your GP for further consultation if your testosterone levels are within the normal range and you have symptoms that you believe are low testosterone.
 Low testosterone can share symptoms with the following:

 - Low thyroid